Blog

 | Sale fare spotted early | Book immediately | Sales don't recur on the same dates |

-What this actually means
+What this means for your next trip

 On ShopBack, you can earn cashback on flight bookings — combine it with booking in the optimal window to get both a competitive base fare and cashback on top.